Training, Supervision, and Certification Programs

 - Explain the ten Relationship Enhancement skills

-- Present Conflict Management Skill as a contract between couples
+- Describe how to present Conflict Management Skill as a contract between couples

-- Use Advanced RE Therapy techniques of Becoming and Troubleshooting to manage the RE therapy process
+- Describe how to use Advanced RE Therapy techniques of Becoming and Troubleshooting to manage the RE therapy process

-- Use the Identification Mode of Empathy to help couples deepen their dialogues
+- Describe how to use the Identification Mode of Empathy to help couples deepen their dialogues

-- Utilize individual sessions in support of the RE couple/family therapy process
+- Describe how to utilize individual sessions in support of the RE couple/family therapy process

 - Definition and overview of the RE Model